kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Each framebar displays a label or title either to the left or to the right from it, depending on which player it belongs to.
+; The "allFramebarTitlesDisplayToTheLeft" setting can be used to make all framebar titles always display on the left.
+; How to tell which player it is then?
+This is where this setting comes in.
+; Setting this to true adds "P1" or "P2" color-coded text to each framebar's title. showPlayerInFramebarTitle = true

+; Specify true or false.
+; Each framebar displays a label or title either to the left or to the right from it, depending on which player it belongs to.
 ; By setting this setting to true, you can make all framebar titles always display on the left.
 ; To help tell which player it is you can use the "showPlayerInFramebarTitle" setting. allFramebarTitlesDisplayToTheLeft = true